GaboMendez/Thrones_App/README.md

 # Thrones App
-Kotlin Mobile App that is showing Game of Thrones characters and information about then
+Kotlin Mobile App that is showing Game of Thrones characters and information about them

 ## Screenshots